How to Sell a GIA Diamond Successfully: A Comprehensive Guide

 2. The 4 Cs

 - Clarity: This indicates the presence of internal or external imperfections, known as inclusions and blemishes, respectively.
-Clarity ranges from Flawless (no inclusions or blemishes visible under 10x magnification) to Included (inclusions and/or blemishes visible to the naked eye).
+Clarity ranges from Flawless (no inclusions or blemishes visible under 10x magnification) to Included (inclusions and blemishes visible to the naked eye).

 - Carat Weight: The carat weight provides a measure of size.
 More significant diamonds are often more valuable, but the value is also influenced by cut, color, and clarity.